 Students who are absent due to an extenuating circumstance may submit documentation (e.g., sick leave) to their instructor in support of a request for an excused absence.
 Only sick leaves issued by public health centers or private hospitals approved by the Higher Education Council (HEC) will be accepted.
-Students may ask the Office of Student Affairs for the list of approved hospitals for their reference.
+Students must submit the supporting document to the course instructor within three days of being absent.
 Excused absences will allow students to make up work they missed, such as taking a make-up test or receiving an extension for an assignment deadline.
 Students will only be offered one makeup/extension opportunity for each missed assessment.
-Students who miss the makeup/extension opportunity for a reason outside their control must apply for a grievance, and an independent committee will evaluate the case.
+Students who miss the makeup/extension opportunity for a reason outside their control must apply for a grievance, and an independent committee will evaluate the